thriveweb/deking-new/content/projects/entrance-ideas.md

   - image: /images/uploads/adam.jpg
   - image: /images/uploads/fullsizeoutput_1f1e.jpg
   - image: /images/uploads/fullsizeoutput_200b.jpg
+content: Need inspiration for the entrance of your home?
 accordion:
   - description: >-
       A simple deck can transform the entrance to your home and vastly improve